Kumarmehta019/TKG-Fashion/README.md

 #### _**Footer:**_
 I built out the footer using Semantic UI and created a gif using Canva and Imgur.
 I had the idea to have the copyright date automatically change based on the year, this would mean that I wouldn't have to manually change the year every year.
-I also wanted to add navigation links to every member of the group's Github pages.
+I also wanted to add navigation links to every member of the group's GitHub pages.

 <img width="900" alt="Footer" src="https://user-images.githubusercontent.com/88886169/147952289-8dc51921-144b-444e-be39-6bac56c8542a.png">